xsdk-project/xsdk-examples/README.md

 Since `xsdk-examples` depends on the `xsdk` Spack package, Spack will also install `xsdk`.
 In many cases, it may be easier to install the `xsdk` package (separately) following https://xsdk.info/download/ prior to the `xsdk-examples` package.

-Alternatively the examples can be built and installed with CMake:
+Alternatively the examples can be built and installed with CMake directly:

 ```
 git clone https://github.com/xsdk-project/xsdk-examples